 Research

-Below are my research projects at Tokyo Tech.
+Below are my research projects at Institute of Science Tokyo (formerly Tokyo Tech).
 For my previous research, please see my personal website.

 Kawaii Vocalics